When Takahashi discontinued the FS series,

 The clamshell attaches directly to the top of

-enough to find Vixen dovetail bars from third party suppliers with the correct
+easy enough to find Vixen dovetail bars from third party suppliers with the

-holes and threads.
-If you get stuck, Takahashi make a dovetail bar for one of
+correct holes and threads.
+If you get stuck, Takahashi make a dovetail bar for

 One small issue with traditional Takahashi